cubiclearn/backend/README.md

 ## how to use in a local network

 - run `anvil`, which creates a local EVM network and copy one of the private keys
-- open another terminal and deploy the contract with `forge create --rpc-url http://127.0.0.1:8545 --constructor-args "Soulbound NFT" "SBT" "https://sbt.com/" "100" --private-key <PRIVATE_KEY> src/SBT.sol:SoulboundNFT`
+- open another terminal and deploy the contract with `forge create --rpc-url http://127.0.0.1:8545 --constructor-args "Soulbound NFT" "SBT" "https://sbt.com/" "100" --private-key <PRIVATE_KEY> src/SBT.sol:SoulboundNFT` or different constructor args
 - save the "deployed to" address, which is the address of the contract in the local network
 - check that everything's working with `cast call <CONTRACT_ADDRESS> "name()" --rpc-url http://127.0.0.1:8545 | cast --to-ascii` which should output the given name of the contract, in this case "Soulbound NFT"